Archmonger/Blackberry-Themes/README.md

 *  *Radarr:* Coming soon.<br/>

 ### Standalone Themes<br/>
 For those that do not wish to transform Organizr into a media portal, all themes exist without In Organizr optimizations.
 These non-"In Organizr" versions do not remove any UI elements or features, and simply focus on theming the original page for more standalone applications.
-See [installation instructions](https://github.com/Archmonger/Blackberry-Themes/wiki/Installation-Instructions) or look through the [Blackberry Flat repository](https://github.com/Archmonger/Blackberry-Themes/Themes/) to view what themes are available.<br/>
+See [installation instructions](https://github.com/Archmonger/Blackberry-Themes/wiki/Installation-Instructions) or look through the [Themes folder](https://github.com/Archmonger/Blackberry-Themes/tree/master/Themes) in the Blackberry Themes repository to view what themes are available.<br/>

 ## More Information<br/>